psf/black/README.md

  - `HTTP 500`: If there was any kind of error while trying to format the input.
 	The response body contains a textual representation of the error.

+The response headers include a `X-Black-Version` header containing the version of *Black*.

 ## Version control integration

 Use [pre-commit](https://pre-commit.com/).
 Once you [have it